What content designers, writers and editors need to do to make digital services accessible.

 Read more about styling headings in the typography section of the service manual.

-• Avoid ambiguous phrases such as "click here", "read more" and "find out more".
-It's OK to say: "Read more about how to deal with stress."
+- Avoid ambiguous phrases such as "click here" or "read more".
+Be specific, for example: "Learn more about how to deal with stress."

 You can use the same text for multiple links when they're in a good structure.
 The table row headings together with the link text must make the meaning clear.